- News & Education

 One of the must-watch economic events this week will be the Bank of Canada interest rate decision.
-The rate decision is due to be announced on Wednesday at 14:00 PM London time.
+The decision is scheduled to be announced on Wednesday at 14:00 PM London time.
 It will be the first meeting since the new United States–Mexico–Canada Agreement (USMCA).
 The bank has increased its interest rates four times since July of last year, so will there be another hike?

-A bank interest rate is a rate at which a country’s central bank lends money to local banks.
-The interest rate is charged by the nation’s central or federal bank on loan advances to control the money supply in the economy and the banking sector.
-The Bank of Canada has an inflation target of 1% to 3%.
-The interest rates are changed accordingly to meet the target.
-The decision to increase, decrease, or maintain the interest rate has a significant impact on the financial markets so it is one of the most closely watched economic events in the calendar.
+A bank interest rate is a rate at which a countries central bank lends money to local banks.
+The interest rate is charged by nations central or federal bank on loans advances to control the money supply in the economy and the banking sector.
+The Bank of Canada has an inflation target of 1% to 2% (currently 2.8%), and the interest rates are changed accordingly to meet the target.
+Therefore, the Bank of Canada’s and other central bank rate decisions can have a significant impact on the financial markets.

 In a recent speech, Stephen Poloz, the Governor of Bank of Canada said he continues to believe gradually increasing interest rates is the right approach.

 According to the latest forecasts, it is highly anticipated that the Bank of Canada will raise its interest rates in the upcoming meeting from 1.5% to 1.75%, potentially a fifth rate hike since July 2017.
 “We expect the Bank to hike this month, in addition to hiking four more times in 2019, as the BoC’s measure of core inflation touched 2.0% for the first time since 2012 in August and is facing increased capacity constraints,” said Daniel Hui, an analyst at J.P.
 Morgan.